[7 MIN READ]

 Common forms of counseling include:

-- Cognitive behavioral therapy (CBT) – helps you understand the link between your thoughts, feelings and actions so you can use that insight to develop healthier thought patterns and behaviors.
+- Cognitive behavioral therapy – helps you understand the link between your thoughts, feelings and actions so you can use that insight to develop healthier thought patterns and behaviors.
 CBT can be an effective treatment for a wide range of issues, including depression, substance abuse, addiction and mental illness.

 - Talk therapy – in-depth conversations to “talk it out” and develop solutions and coping strategies for the issues affecting your mental health.
 Also called psychotherapy, talk therapy can be helpful if you are experiencing long-term issues in your work or home life, loss of a loved one, the end of a relationship or other challenges.

-- Group therapy – provides support from a group of people with issues similar to yours with discussions and exercises led by a qualified professional.
+- Group therapy – get support from a group of people with issues similar to yours with discussions and exercises led by a qualified professional.
 Group therapy offers an opportunity to build a network of support that helps improve your coping skills and ability to communicate with others.

 When do I need professional counseling?